 This callback is triggered if a data or remote frame was received by the CAN

 transceiver.
-The received frame can be read with read-frame
+The received frame can be read with read-frame.

-If additional frames are received, but read-frame
+If additional frames are received, but read-frame was not called yet, the callback

 will not trigger again.